Skip to content

 Mexican food, tacos

 The Mexican culinary experience isn’t like any other.
-So bring your appetite along, because you’ll definitely need it.
-Especially, if you are planning to visit any of the following restaurants.
+So bring your appetite along because you’ll need it, especially if you plan to visit any of the following restaurants.

 • Comedor de los Milagros

-Right from the heart of the La Roma neighborhood, Comedor de Los Milagros takes you on a virtual trip all around Latin America with meals like the Colombian aborrajados, Argentinian chorizo, and Mexican volcanoes.
-So definitely plan to pay a visit if you feel like diving into the Latin American cuisines.
+Right from the heart of the La Roma neighbourhood, Comedor de Los Milagros takes you on a virtual trip all around Latin America with meals like Colombian aborrajados, Argentinian chorizo, and Mexican volcanoes.
+So, plan to visit if you like diving into Latin American cuisine.

 • Café de Tacuba

-The most popular in Mexico city’s historic center, Cafe de Tacuba is over 100 years old and has been known as the go-to hub for presidents and artists alike.
-So if you are looking to try an authentic traditional Mexican meal, you couldn’t pick a better place to dine.
+The most popular restaurant in Mexico City’s historic centre, Cafe de Tacuba, is over 100 years old and is the go-to hub for presidents and artists alike.
+So, if you want to try an authentic traditional Mexican meal, you couldn’t pick a better place to dine.

 • Pastelería Maque

-This French-inspired pasterleria near the leafy Parque Mexico is the place to go when you are looking to have a relaxed low-key fancy brunch.
-Thanks to its large glass windows, you can also enjoy a beautiful view of the city and its people while you sip on your deliciously made cappuccino.
+This French-inspired pasterleria near the leafy Parque, Mexico, is where you want a relaxed, low-key, fancy brunch.
+Thanks to its large glass windows, you can enjoy a beautiful view of the city and its people while sipping your delicious cappuccino.

 • Contramar